Omega97/semantic-dynamics/README.md

 > **Key idea #4 - how to estimate the distribution of embeddings $\rho$**: To estimate $\rho(q)$ *empirically* from real text, we treat the sequence of sliding-window embeddings $q_t = f(\mathbf{v}[t:t+N])$ as samples from an unknown distribution.
 Several non-parametric methods can be used, for example *Kernel Density Estimation* (KDE), *Gaussian Mixture Model* (GMM), or *$k$-Nearest Neighbors Density Estimation (k-NN DE)*.
 Since we assume equilibrium (see the [[Semantic Dynamics - Studying the Thermodynamics of Semantic Particles#Equilibrium Hypothesis|Equilibrium Hypothesis]]), likelihood-based analysis can help validate the estimated distribution.

-> **Key idea #5 - dimensionality reduction**: To ease the estimation of $\rho(q)$, we may assume that it can be approximated by a lower-dimensional manifold.
-PCA, or any other reasonable *dimensionality reduction* technique, can help us get rid of the less informative degrees of freedom.

 When applying this framework to real data, it is imperative to verify that the metric and density choices don’t arbitrarily change the *physics* of the system.